NixEngh/masters-submission/README.md

 # masters-submission
-The main code used for my masters thesis.
+The redacted/minimal code used for my masters thesis.